-The one skill that every backpacker in Asia has in common is saying “No thank you sir, I don’t need a tuktuk”.
+One skill that every backpacker develops in Asia is saying “No thank you sir, I don’t need a tuktuk”.
 We often thought about how awesome it would be if we could turn the tables and drive these tricycles by ourselves.
 Little did we know that it was possible.
 Until we arrived in Sri Lanka!
 And after 30 days of tuktuk fun we were even more convinced: this is the best mode of transportation and by far the best way we ever explored a country.
 And it didn’t even cost us a fortune.
 Ever dreamed of infinite tuktuk rides?
-In this guide you will find step by step information on how to rent a tuktuk.
+In this guide you will find step by step information on how to rent a tuktuk in Sri Lanka.

 Searching for a tour company